Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/i3BC2LW.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
 With the New Firewall rule in place I returned to the VM1's Windowed Connection through RDP.
 As the suspected I saw the Ping requests eventually time out.
-When I changed the rule back to Allow ICMP through the Firewall (NSG) the Ping Request reinitialized right back from where they started.
+When I changed the rule back to Allow ICMP through the Firewall (NSG) the Ping Request reinitialized right back from where it started.
 </p>
 <br />